MadeByIbukunoluwa/Flutter-Fundamentals/Flutter-notes.md

 The MyApp class extends stateless widgets , widgets are the elements from which you build every flutter app Every widget has a build method that is automatically called every time the widgets circumstances change so that the widget is up to date

-We invoke notifyListeners() so that any object listening to the appStaet will be notified that it ahas changed
+We invoke notifyListeners() so that any object listening to the appState will be notified that it ahas changed

 In order to manage complexity , it is important to separate different parts of your UI into different or separate widgets

 To extract a piece of code , into a widget in VS Code , move your cursor to the line , then press Cmd + .
 And a prompt will open

 Flutter uses composition over inheritance , so something like padding isn’t part of text, its a widget too

 Flutter widgets will interpolate between values so that the UI will not just jump between states